-Omnitrans buses serving the residents of the Inland Valley in 2018.
-Photo credit: InlandEmpire.us

-ONTARIO TOGETHER'S TRANSIT OPERATIONS PROJECT is coordinated by Omnitrans, the main transportation agency for San Bernardino County, and is designed to enhance bus ridership in the TCC project area and across Omnitrans' network more broadly.
-To accomplish this aim, Omnitrans will provide training to residents in the TCC project area on how to navigate the public transit system to meet one's travel needs.
-In addition to the trainings, the project will give away 100 monthly transit passes for a three-year period to ride the Omnitrans bus system for free.
+Omnitrans buses serving the residents of the San Bernardino Valley region in 2018.
+Photo credit: InlandEmpire.us dinated by Omnitrans, the main transportation agency for the San Bernardino Valley region, and is designed to enhance bus ridership in the TCC project area and across Omnitrans' network more broadly.
+To accomplish this aim, Omnitrans provided training to residents in the TCC project area on how to navigate the public transit system to meet one's travel needs.
+In addition to the trainings, the project is giving away 100 free monthly transit passes for a three-year period to ride the Omnitrans bus system for free.
 The transit trainings and free bus passes described here are supplemental to those being provided through the Affordable Housing and Sustainable Communities (AHSC) project.